solana-labs/solana/README.md

 the expected number of nodes in the network.
 If running singlenode pass 1, if multinode pass the number of validators you started.

-In a seperate shell start the client:
+In a separate shell start the client:

 ```bash
 $ ./multinode-demo/client.sh ubuntu@10.0.1.51:~/solana 1